msoumik78/msoumik78.github.io/_posts/2017-10-12-java-serialization-techniques.markdown

 {% endhighlight %}

+Following are some salient aspects of Java's default serialization:
-**Static** & **Transient** variables are not serialized.
-One can mark a variable **transient** if that variable does not contain any original value (derived from other fields)
+* Note that **static** & **transient** variables are not serialized.
+One can mark a variable **transient** if that variable does not contain any original value (i.e. it is calculated from other fields)
-When an object gets serialized - the entire object graph gets serialized which means that all objects referenced by the object gets serialized.
+* When an object gets serialized - the entire object graph gets serialized which means that all objects referenced by the object gets serialized.
 If any object in the graph is not serializable - the entire chain breaks and serialization fails.
-Hence Serialization is a *whole or none proposition.*
-During the process of de-serialization, constructors are not called (and hence the objects are not default initialized).
+Hence Serialization is a *whole or none proposition.* During the process of de-serialization, constructors are not called (and hence the objects are not default initialized).
 If any object in the hierarchy is not serializable - constructor chaining starts from that point.
 Once constructor chaining starts, it can't be stopped.
-A long field by the name **"serialVersionUID"** can be used to prevent any issues during de-serialization process if there is a change in the class after serialization happened. (private long serialVersionUID).
+* A long field by the name **"serialVersionUID"** can be used to prevent any issues during de-serialization process if there is a change in the class after serialization happened. (private long serialVersionUID).
 But using this field means that the programmer is taking risk of any bad changes.

-Acceptable changes for Serialization -
+Following are the acceptable changes for Serialization -
 * Field addition
-* Fields changed from transient to non transientUn-acceptable changes for Serialization -
+* Fields changed from transient to non transient Following are the un-acceptable changes for Serialization -
 * Field deletion
 * Fields changed from non transient to transient